bprollinson/ripal/README.md

   * For each production ending in a sequence of non-terminals that go to epsilon proceeded by another non-terminal, store the follow set of the left-hand non-terminal node in the mapping as belonging to that non-terminal
 * Return the mapping

+### Step 3: Convert Parse Tree into Parse Table (LR0)

+* Initialize a DFA with the potential to store sets of context-free grammar productions in its states
+* Create an augmented version of the provided context-free grammar

+To create the augmented context-free grammar:
+* Scan through the context-free grammar and collect the set of names used within non-terminal nodes

 ### Step 4: Attempt to Match String using Parse Table (LL1)

 * If the provided context-free-grammar has no rules, reject